panshaoze/hello-world/README.md

 Hello there!

-This is Shaoze's first Github comments
+This is Shaoze's first Github account

-Feel free to use any of my future postings.
+Feel free to use any of my shared stuff.